 Before taking any action, always speak to an experienced quality auto accident lawyer.
 If you accept an insurance check or sign a settlement agreement, you may lose the right to additional compensation even if you only later discover that you need additional medical care.

 Am I suing my insurance company when I make an uninsured or underinsured motorist claim?

 Your protection is the purpose of the uninsured and underinsured insurance law.
 When you make a claim against your insurance company, they should pay the claim.
 If they do not pay the claim, then you make a demand for arbitration.
 A lawsuit happens in court.
 Arbitration happens outside of court.
 Arbitrators are typically attorneys in private practice and the arbitration hearings typically happen in the attorney's office.
 Scott Blumenshine is an arbitrator in uninsured and underinsured motorist claims.

 Many people are concerned that their insurance coverage is jeopardized or their rates will increase if they make a claim.
 The law in Illinois prohibits insurers from dropping insurance coverage or raising premiums if you make a claim for which you are not at fault.
 If you have experienced a painful or disabling injury due to an uninsured driver, I would encourage you to consider speaking with a capable experienced injury attorney with a strong record in recovering uninsured and underinsured motorist benefits.

-To learn more about uninsured, hit-and-run, and underinsured motorist coverage in Illinois, download Am I Covered?, an eBook by Scott A. Blumenshine of the Blumenshine Law Group at (312) 766-1000 or email at email@example.com
+To learn more about uninsured, hit-and-run, and underinsured motorist coverage in Illinois, download Am I Covered?, an eBook by Scott A. Blumenshine of the Blumenshine Law Group.
+Call or text (312) 766-1000 or email firstname.lastname@example.org.